-To see the situations a day by day look here: March 1945 day by day (positions of the units)
+To see the situations a day by day look here: March 1945 (positions of the units)

 Or the situation overview by day by day (positions by date)

-During this remarkable campaign, farther south, American armies had been closing up on the Rhine.
-On 7th March the First U.S.Army had the good fortune to take intact the railway bridge over the river at Remagen; the bridgehead which they formed drew away a considerable number of surviving German fomations and so aided other sectors.
-Still farther south the Third and Seventh U.S. Armies made steady progress in March, and by the third week of the month the Allied armies stood on the Rhine throughout its long course.
+During this remarkable campaign, farther south, American armies had been closing upon the Rhine.
+On 7th March the First U.S.Army had the good fortune to take intact the railway bridge over the river at Remagen; the bridgehead which they formed drew away a considerable number of surviving German formations and so aided other sectors.
+Still farther south the Third and Seventh U.S. Armies made steady progress in March, and by the third week of the month, the Allied armies stood on the Rhine throughout its long course.

 On the evening of 23rd March, more than 1,300 British guns were in action, and the great battle began.
 At nine in the evening the 51st Division went to the attack across the Rhine on the British front, and an hour later the 1st Commando Brigade attacked Wesel, already almost laid flat by air bombing.
-Between midnight and two the next morning the 15th Division and the 9th Canadian Infantry Brigade (which came under the orders of the 51st Division) began to cross the river: The early assaults met with light opposition, and quickly attained their objectives.
-While these ground forces were widening the tenitory which bridgeheads had controlled, the airbome forces were forming up.
+Between midnight and two the next morning the 15th Division and the 9th Canadian Infantry Brigade (which came under the orders of the 51st Division) began to cross the river: The early assaults met with light opposition and quickly attained their objectives.
+While these ground forces were widening the territory which bridgeheads had controlled, the airborne forces were forming up.
 The 17th U.S. Airborne Division came from France, and the 6th British Airborne Division from bases in England.
-More than 1.700 powered aircraft and 1,300 gliders were employed to land these formations behind the bridgeheads; the first parachute troops landed at ten in the moming of the 24th.
-Losses were relatively light in the early stages, though anti-aircraft fire gave trouble later; 55 transport aircraft and less than 4 per cent. of the gliders used were destroyed and the British Division lost 347 officers and men killed and about 700 wounded.
-Immediately after the initial phase, 240 heavy bombers dropped 540 tons of perrol, food and ammunition-one day's supply for the airbome divisions.
+More than 1.700 powered aircraft and 1,300 gliders were employed to land these formations behind the bridgeheads; the first parachute troops landed at ten in the morning of the 24th.
+Losses were relatively light in the early stages, though anti-aircraft fire gave trouble later; 55 transport aircraft and less than 4 percent. of the gliders used were destroyed and the British Division lost 347 officers and men killed and about 700 wounded.
+Immediately after the initial phase, 240 heavy bombers dropped 540 tons of petrol, food and ammunition-one day's supply for the airborne divisions.